iggatwork/promptinloop/README.md

 - Select the column on the file that states the company_name or the variable you need to include in your prompt
 - Select a secondary column on the file that provides a link or a context to refine the prompt consultation
 - Determine how many rows to process
+- From the propossed list of groq models, select the one that best fit the prompt to be run
+- Run the process

 ### Output Files
 When running the script, two main files will be generated or updated: